 Lunch: Lunch on your own as we stop at Nicollet Mall where you'll find options galore.Afternoon: Top off the afternoon and your understanding of the expansive growth of the city, as we go back to one of the first "skyscraper" landmarks in Minneapolis.
 At the top of the Foshay Tower the history of the city unfolds before you in an unparalleled comparison of Minneapolis past and present.

-Then we'll take a short hop over to St. Paul where we'll take a guided field trip of some of the special treasures of this Twin City.Dinner: Dinner at a local favorite restaurant, Pazzaluna.Evening: Musical concert performance; venue to be announced in September 2013.Lodging: Best Western Plus Normandy Inn & SuitesMeals Included: Breakfast, Dinner
+Then we'll take a short hop over to St. Paul where we'll take a guided field trip of some of the special treasures of this Twin City.Dinner: Dinner at a local favorite restaurant, The Woodfire Grill.Evening: Enjoy an impressive musical performance put on Flying Forms at the Baroque Room.Lodging: Best Western Plus Normandy Inn & SuitesMeals Included: Breakfast, Dinner

 Today, the American Swedish Institute, housed in the Turnblad Mansion, is a place to learn about and experience Swedish, Swedish-American, and Nordic culture, learn about the role of Swedish and other immigrants in Minnesota’s history, and share stories and experiences.